Due to COVID-19 restrictions, we will not be accepting swab samples from the alleged father until further notice.

 “Invasive” vs. “Non-Invasive” tests

 Unlike amniocentesis and chorionic villus sampling, which involve insertion of a long needle into the abdomen or a catheter through the cervix, OUR TEST is 100% SAFE for both the baby and mother.
 The simple blood draw can be done by any qualified nurse or doctor eliminating the need for a costly procedure by an OBGYN.
-We need blood samples from the mother and either Blood Samples, Nail Samples or Mouth Swabs for the Alleged Father.
+We need blood samples from the mother and either Blood Samples or Nail Samples for the Alleged Father.